 Types of testing used to help identify the primary tumor include

-Laboratory tests should include a CBC, urinalysis, stool examination for blood, and serum chemistries (including prostate-specific antigen assay in males).
+Laboratory tests should include a complete blood count (CBC), urinalysis, stool examination for blood, and serum chemistries (including prostate-specific antigen assay in males).

 Imaging should be limited to a chest x-ray, abdominal CT, and mammography.
-Endoscopic examination of the upper and lower GI tract should be done if blood is present in the stool.
+Endoscopic examination of the upper and lower gastrointestinal tract should be done if blood is present in the stool.

 Increasing numbers of immunocytochemical stains can be used to test available cancerous tissue to help determine the primary site and can potentially identify tumors arising from the lung, colon, or breast.
 In addition, immune peroxidase staining for immunoglobulin, chromosome studies, and immunophenotyping may help diagnose the various subtypes of malignant lymphomas, which may be difficult to recognize and differentiate from other tumors (even carcinomas) outside lymph nodes.
 Immunoperoxidase staining of tumor cells for alpha-fetoprotein or beta-human chorionic gonadotropin may suggest readily treatable germ cell tumors.

-Tissue analysis for estrogen and progesterone receptors helps identify breast cancer, and immunoperoxidase staining for prostate-specific antigen helps identify prostate cancer.
+Tissue analysis for estrogen and progesterone receptors helps identify breast cancer, and immunoperoxidase staining for PSA (prostate-specific antigen) helps identify prostate cancer.